wangyang325/MasterCardAssignment/README.md

       # Solution:

-        Use the Redis' s transaction (One thread) to solve the high concurrency problem.
+        Use the Redis' s transaction and lua script to solve the high concurrency problem.

       # Problem:

-        The Redis cannot ensure the huge high concurrency, to solve the problem can import the message queue.
+        The Redis cannot ensure the huge high concurrency, to solve the problem can use the message queue.
         (Not implement)

       # Function implementation: